Gestational Surrogacy for Beginners

 On the day the egg donor is ready to donate her eggs to the Intended Parents, she brings a companion – usually her parent, her spouse, a sister or brother, or someone else close to her – to the IVF clinic.
 She is put under anesthesia and, in a matter of minutes, the fertility doctor retrieves the eggs.
 She wakes up shortly thereafter, and within one day should be back to her regular schedule.
 Within one to two weeks, her regular fertility cycle should resume.

-When the developed eggs are retrieved by the doctor, the IVF clinic transfers them to a special fluid that is meant to stimulate the inside of a woman’s reproductive system.
+When the developed eggs are retrieved by the doctor, the IVF clinic transfers them to a special fluid that is meant to simulate the inside of a woman’s reproductive system.
 In the case of a same-sex male married couple, the eggs are divided into two groups (this is known as a “split cycle”).
 Each egg is placed in a container with around 10,000 sperm from a frozen sample provided by one of the male Intended Parents.
 This means half of the eggs would be fertilized by one husband and half of the eggs by the other husband.
 Again, to clarify, all of the embryos would have the same female genetic donor, making each of the children full or half genetic siblings.

 The next day, the medical staff removes the fertilized eggs from storage to see how they are developing.
 Usually, two circles are visible inside the fertilized egg, each representing the genetic contribution from the egg donor and the male Intended Parent who fertilized that specific egg.
 The embryos will be carefully watched over the next 5 to 6 days.
 During this process, some may not develop, or may cease developing, for seemingly no reason.
 For an additional cost, which practically all IVF patients at the better clinics opt to pay, the technology exists to biopsy a handful of cells from the edge of the egg towards the end of this development process.
 Essentially, 4 or 5 out of 200 cells are taken from what will become the placenta and analyzed for biological sex, chromosomal disorders, and genetic diseases.